SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

    <#function#>(<#argument name 1#>: <#argument value 1#>, <#argument name 2#>: <#argument value 2#>)

-A function call expression can include a :newTerm:`trailing closure` in the form of a closure expression immediately after the parenthesis.
+A function call expression can include a :newTerm:`trailing closure` in the form of a closure expression immediately after the closing parenthesis.
 The trailing closure is understood as an argument to the function, added after the last parenthesized argument.
 The following function calls are equivalent: ::